SirPlease/ZoneMod/README.md

 - - - -
 ### Miscellaneous ###
+* Updated AutoPause so that it no longers pauses during Ready-up and Round Ends.
 * Removed !spawns functionality while the Game is Live.
 * Survivors no longer switch to Pills automatically when they're being passed pills through M2.
 * Survivors can choose whether or not to use the "Vanilla" behaviour when picking up Secondary Weapons when they have something else equipped.